Best bike locks 2024: heavy duty and portable locks for keeping your bike safe

 The plastic coating helps to avoid scratches to your bike and there's a dust cover over the lock mechanism to avoid contamination.
 After several uses our bikes remained scratch-free.
 Be careful with your keys though; the four provided are all you'll ever have, as there's no key replacement service.

 Finally, a bike mount would have been appreciated.
-During review we found ourselves popping out and having to bring a rucksack to carry the lock in, even though we didn't otherwise require the bag.
+During the review we found ourselves popping out and having to bring a rucksack to carry the lock-in, even though we didn't otherwise require the bag.

-Read more: Master Lock Mini U-Lock full review
+Read our full Master Lock Mini U-Lock review

 Onguard Brute